KaProjects/Scheduler-desktop/project/readme/ABOUT_VERSION.md

     Added possibility to import months from version 1.x.
     Improved day preview panel.
     Added possibility to import items from android app.
+    Added possibility to export item types to android app.